dolio/temple-tools/craft-dat/README.md

 argument, and creates a DAT file containing the entire contents of that directory.
 An optional `-o` argument specifies the name of the archive to be created.
 By default, the directory name is used, but with `.dat` appended.

+The `unite` mode is for combining multiple archives into a single archive.
+It takes multiple input file arguments, and a single output file.
+A combined directory tree is constructed from the input files and used to copy data to the output.
+When files occur in multiple input archives, the version from the archive that occurs later on the command line is preferred.

 A `-v` switch will put the program into 'verbose' mode, which will print out some extra information while running in some modes.